St Francis College provides premium quality accommodation.

 No. We do not discriminate on religious grounds.
 People of many different religious beliefs live at St Francis.
 We are an inclusive community, and proselytism and fundamentalism have no place at this College.

-However, as Catholics we believe in the Divinity of Jesus Christ, and that history records that Jesus founded a community which is primarily and substantially the Catholic Church.
+However, we have good reason to believe in the Divinity of Jesus Christ, and that history records that Jesus founded a community which is primarily and substantially the Catholic Church.
 We believe that the Catholic Faith has the fullness of truth, and expect that all residents will respect the rules of the College, which have been based on the teaching of Christ, handed to us by the Apostles and their successors.

 Like any communal living residence, there is a need for rules and regulations.
 Saint Francis College ensures the safety, health and wellbeing of its residents and maintenance of a high standard of living through the implementation of college rules.

 Those who are happy to live by Gospel values do not find the college strict at all.
-Those who would not be prepared to live by Gospel values - in particular, respect for the Lord and for the rights of others - would find the college environment restrictive, and therefore would be out of place at St Francis College.
+Those who would not be prepared to live by Gospel values - in particular, respect for the rights of others - would find the college environment restrictive, and therefore would be out of place at St Francis College.

 No. Your room key allows you to enter the external doors of the college and your room at any time.
 You can come and go whenever you please at any time of day or night.
 There is no curfew at St Francis College.
 The closest thing we have to a curfew is a restriction on noise after 11pm Monday to Thursday, and midnight on Friday and Saturday nights.
 We believe that residents have the right to live and study in a peaceful environment, especially after the above mentioned times at night.